 - Soldering iron and solder

 What actually causes the petals to drop are four servo motors located beneath the base.
-They move string that temporary pulls down a spring-mounted magnet down through the stem, causing petals to drop, and then the motor returns to its normal position (with the spring resetting the magnet to being just 1mm proud of the hole).
+They move string that temporarily pulls down a spring-mounted magnet through the stem.
+This breaks a magnetic connection between the magnet and a washer hot-glued to the petal, causing petals to drop.
+After a second or two, the servo motor returns to its normal position (with the spring resetting the magnet to being just 1mm proud of the hole).